meetKazuki/products/README.md

     - cd products
     - npm install
   ```
+- Create/configure .env environment with your credentials.
+A sample .env.example file has been provided to get you started.
+  Make a duplicate of .env.example and rename to .env, then configure your credentials.
 - Run `npm run start:dev` to spin up the server and watch for changes.

 ### Testing